KhronosGroup/VulkanSC-Tools/BUILD.md

 Within Xcode, you can select Debug or Release builds in the project's Build Settings.
 You can also select individual schemes for working with specific applications like `vkcube`.

+### Building Vulkan SC Tools

+Commands for building the Vulkan SC version of the tools are similar to the instructions in the sections above with a few minor differences:

+1) When running `update_deps.py` and/or `generate_source.py`, the option `--api vulkansc` should be specified.
+2) When running `cmake -C helper.cmake ...`, the option `-DVULKANSC=ON` should be passed in.